collective/i18ndude/README.rst

 with:
 http://download.zope.org/zopetoolkit/index/1.1.6/ztk-versions.cfg

+If you use a separate buildout for i18ndude, you may want to update the ``zope.tal`` version to 4.0.0 or higher, with fixes a possible UnicodeDecodeError while printing a warning when a msgid already exists.
+If you happen to hit that corner case, the new version should help.

 If you add i18ndude to a buildout that handles a Zope, CMF or Plone site, you probably already have versions pinned so then you do not need to add an ``extends`` line.